-The Monsoon Is Becoming More Extreme
+The monsoon is becoming more extreme

 —

+Henry Fountain, a New York Times climate reporter, and Saumya Khandelwal, a photographer, traveled across India to examine the causes and consequences of the changing monsoon.
+M.S.
+Amritha and N. Krishna contributed reporting from Kerala, India.

-Sources and Methodology
+Sources and methodology

 Present and future precipitation data, as well as present wind speed and direction data, provided by Dr. Roxy Mathew Koll, Indian Institute of Tropical Meteorology.
 Present rainfall data show average conditions in mid-August between 1995 and 2014.
 Future precipitation data show projected averages for the same period in mid-August between 2081 and 2100.
 Present wind speed and direction data show average conditions for 10-day time spans between March and October for 1995 through 2014.